th-rpy/python_3.10_all_new_features/README.md

 # Python 3.10 : What's the new ?
-The release of Python 3.10 is getting closer, so it’s time to take a look at most important new features and changes it’s going to bring
+The release of Python 3.10 😍 is getting closer, so it's time to take a look at the most important new features and changes it will come with this new release👌.